ECronin1973/Applied_Statistics_MyWork/README.md

  b.__Choosing the Type of t-test__
  https://statisticsbyjim.com/hypothesis-testing/t-test/
- Choosing the Type of t-test:

  - Independent t-test: Compares the means of two independent groups.
  - Paired t-test: Compares means from the same group at different times (e.g., before and after a treatment)
  - One-sample t-test: Compares the mean of a single group against a known value or population mean

  c. __Calculating the t-statistic:__ This involves the following steps;
  https://www.statisticshowto.com/probability-and-statistics/t-test/

  - Compute the mean and standard deviation of the groups
  - Use these values to calculate the t-statistic, which reflects the size of the difference relative to the variability in the data

  d. __Determining the p-value:__
  https://statisticsbyjim.com/hypothesis-testing/t-test/

  The p-value indicates the probability of obtaining the observed difference (or more extreme) under the null hypothesis.
 A low p-value (typically < 0.05) suggests that the observed difference is statistically significant

  ### Assumptions of a t-test

  __Normality:__
   https://statisticsbyjim.com/hypothesis-testing/t-test/
  The data should be approximately normally distributed.
 This is especially important for small sample sizes

+ In the context of the PlantGrowth dataset, we need to check if the weights of the plants within each treatment group (ctrl, trt1, trt2) are normally distributed.
+This can be done using visual methods like histograms or Q-Q plots, or statistical tests like the Shapiro-Wilk test.

   __Homogeneity of Variances:__
  https://www.statisticshowto.com/probability-and-statistics/hypothesis-testing/anova/homogeneity-tests/
  The variances of the two groups should be equal.
 This assumption can be tested using tests such as Levene's test

+ For the PlantGrowth dataset, we need to ensure that the variances of the plant weights across the different treatment groups are equal.
+If the variances are not equal, the results of the t-test may not be valid.

  __Independence:__
  https://www.statisticshowto.com/probability-and-statistics/statistics-definitions/independence-statistics/
  The observations within each group should be independent of each other

+ In the PlantGrowth dataset, this means that the weight of one plant should not influence the weight of another plant within the same treatment group.
+This assumption is crucial to ensure that the results of the t-test are valid.

  __Random sampling:__
  https://www.statology.org/t-test-assumptions/
  Both samples should be obtained using a random sampling method.

+ For the PlantGrowth dataset, this means that the plants should have been randomly assigned to the different treatment groups.
+Random sampling helps to ensure that the samples are representative of the population and that the results of the t-test are generalizable.

- It is important to note that if one or more of these assumptions are violated, then the results of the two sample t-test may be unreliable or even misleading (https://www.statology.org/t-test-assumptions/).
+ By ensuring that these assumptions are met, we can confidently perform t-tests on the PlantGrowth dataset to determine if there are significant differences in plant weights between the treatment groups.
+It is important to note however, that if one or more of these assumptions are violated, then the results of the two sample t-test may be unreliable or even misleading. (https://www.statology.org/t-test-assumptions/).

  4. **Perform t-tests and ANOVA**:
  - A t-test was performed to determine if there is a significant difference between the two treatment groups (trt1 and trt2).